You may have heard of the term ‘audience segmentation‘, but do you truly understand what audience segmentation entails?

 By targeting the content and the offers you send to your customers, you’re adding to that personalization.
 You should still continue to use other personalization tactics as we’ve covered on this blog, but add targeted offers on top of that.

 According to 2015 data from SocialTime, when customers receive a targeted, personalized offer, they’re probably going to take it, with a 78-percent likelihood of that happening.

-When your customers know they can count on you to provide them relevant content and product offers again and again, they begin to foster a sense of loyalty towards you.
-They know you’re not simply in it to make a buck, but to build an audience base of long-term customers.
+When your customers know they can count on you to provide them relevant content and product offers, again and again, they begin to foster a sense of loyalty towards you.
+They know you’re not simply in it to make a quick buck, but to build a targeted audience base of long-term customers.

 Bringing in New Customers

 Selling one ol’ blanket product to your whole audience doesn’t fly, as we’ve already discussed in detail.
 What do you do if you’ve identified an audience segment but you don’t have any relevant products or services for them?

 You might create niche products that appeal to the needs and interests of this audience base.
 The more niche products your company introduces, the more you might notice a pleasant side effect.

 Others outside of your target audience may catch onto the niche products, becoming customers themselves.